 Both futures and forward contracts are financial instruments, that’s true.
 In my day trading journey.
 Since I started long ago I have found a lot of people who don’t know what a forward contract is.
 And that’s why I’m writing this right now, so we can shake off the doubts.

 I have plenty of other posts where I talk about futures, but I’m going to give it a try here too.
 In order to get the similarities between forwarding and futures contracts, we need to tackle down both of them.

 Let’s talk about futures contracts.
 This one is the most famous among traders.
 It has been gaining a lot of traction through the years.

-As we mentioned before, a futures contract is a legal binding agreement.
+As we mentioned before, a futures contract is a legally binding agreement.
 It’s set to buy or sell an asset at a prearranged price in a determined time in the future.
-These contracts were intended initially for the producers that were trying to manage business cost.
+These contracts were intended initially for the producers that were trying to manage business costs.

 The best way to understand things is with an example, here’s a futures contract example.
 To put it simply if you’re a baker that makes and sell bread for $6 and your principal product depends on the flour that costs you $4.
 That’s a $2 profit but if the prices of the flour go up then your profit margin will decrease.

 Since no one wants their profits to be in red.
 You, as a baker, reach to the flour producer and set an agreement that says you will buy flour in a year’s time for a fixed price.
 Simple, right?